NilPointer-Software/bdfd-wiki/src/guides/gatewayIntents.md

 ### Server Members Intent
 Required for some callbacks to work (e.g. for [`$onJoined[]`](../callbacks/onJoined.md)).\
-Allows bot to get a list of users in the guild.

 ### Message Content Intent
 Required for the bot to receive information stored in the message (such as message content or embed data).\